gvalkov/wtee/docs/index.rst

     $ pip install wtee

-The development versions are available on github_ and can also be installed with the help of pip:
+The development version is available on github_ and can also be installed with the help of pip:

 .. code-block:: bash